Close-Up: Michael Gieler

 About this concert

-Michael Gieler is the principal violist of the Concertgebouw Orchestra.
-In addition, he is the driving force behind concert series in Amsterdam and beyond, with a keen eye for unusual programming.
-In this musical portrait, he presents two landmark works of chamber music performed with colleagues from the orchestra.
-Dvořák, in his Second String Quintet, gives the five string players a unique chance to breathe together and sing as one.
-Schönberg’s Second String Quartet literally heralds the dawn of a new era: the violinist Marleen Asberg, a gifted soprano, sings in the final movement about the ‘air from another planet.’
-What’s more, a completely new work for guitar and string quartet was commissioned for this concert, written by composer and guitarist Andro Biswane.
+Michael Gieler, solo violist of the Concertgebouw Orchestra, is the driving force behind several concert series with a keen eye for unusual programming.
+In this musical portrait, he presents a brand new work for string quartet, ngoni (a West-African string instrument) and percussion by composer and multi-instrumentalist Andro Biswane.
+In addition, Gieler and his colleagues from the orchestra will perform two landmark works of chamber music.
+Dvořák, in his Third String Quintet, gives the five string players a unique chance to breathe together and sing as one.
+Speaking of singing, the violinist Marleen Asberg, who is also a gifted soprano, heralds the dawn of a new era when she sings about the ‘air from another planet' in Schönberg’s Second String Quartet.

 Musicians of the Concertgebouw Orchestra perform their own programmes in the Recital Hall as part of the Close-up chamber music series.
 Each of these concerts is unique and performed only once as part of the series.
-It’s the very best way to experience the individual qualities of the orchestra musicians!
+It’s the very best way to experience the orchestra musicians' individual qualities!
 These intimate concerts are organised by the Friends of the Concertgebouw and the Royal Concertgebouw Orchestra.